 Railroads in New Jersey: The Formative Years, John T. Cunningham; Afton Publishing Co., Inc., Andover, New Jersey, 1997.

 There is credit due here, but I could not find the source of the quotation, if you know it, please email me at email@example.com and I will amend the article.

 Preceding two paragraphs are paraphrased from the website of the National Railway Historic Museum "Steamtown" at Scranton, PA.

-This page last updated Monday, December 26, 2011.
+This page last updated December 15, 2014.

-All content copyright © 2000-2012 JCRHS chapter of the NRHS.
+All content copyright © 2000-2019 JCRHS chapter of the NRHS.